-It is the oldest consumer protection group in Scotland.
+The Incorporation of Goldsmiths survives to this day and is the oldest consumer protection group in Scotland.
 In Edinburgh in the late eighteenth century Parliament Square was the centre of goldsmith activities which included silversmithing and jewellery manufacture; they were the most numerous of the tradesmen who occupied the Square.
 Deitertrecords twenty seven goldsmiths who had their shops in Parliament Square or the Luckenbooths and a dozen more in the adjacent High Street.
 Chambers states that ‘the whole trade was collected in the Parliament Close’.
 In the Painting the names of five goldsmiths can be seen above their shops attached to the wall of St Giles – William Auld, Peter Mathie, Patrick Robertson, Alexander Gardner and William Dempster, while those of David Downie and James Welsh can be seen on the ground floor of Goldsmith’s Hall where they rented rooms.

 In the early part of the century the goldsmiths prospered and some like George Heriot of an earlier date, became money lenders.
 Indeed before the establishment of the Bank of Scotland in 1695 they were in effect the bankers to the public.
 They were regarded (or regarded themselves) as being a cut above the rest of the craft guilds and appeared in public with scarlet cloak, cocked hat and cane.
 Chambers describes a custom of the time:-